hayakumi-j/MMC/README.md

-# MMC
+# mmc
-Molecular Motor Counter (MMC) is a software for statistical analysis of organelle trasnport such as axonal transport by motor proteins kinesin and dynein.
+Molecular Motor Counter (mmc) is a software for statistical analysis of organelle trasnport such as axonal transport by motor proteins kinesin and dynein.
 For more information, see the references.

 # References